 That’s why I wanted to add in a mix of styles along with the bohemian style for older ladies.
-My mom considers her silk turtleneck as classic.
-She bought it over 30 years ago to go with blazers.
+My mom considers her silk turtleneck as a classic.
+She bought it over 30 years ago to go with the blazers in her closet

 Shoes and Shoe Clips

 Both these shoes and the jewelry on them are also from about 30 years ago.
 One might wonder how you can keep your shoes for 30 years.
-Well they don’t wear out as much when you have tons of options in your closet.
+Well, they certainly don’t wear out as much when you have tons of options in your closet.
 Seriously.
-My mom will tell you that she has pumps in every color.
+My mom will tell you that she has pump-style heels in every color.
 And she’s not lying.

 The shoe clips are something she bought back in the day when they were in style.
 She still has many pairs of them.
 I was asking if she could wear them other ways.
-Like a scarf clip.
+For example as a scarf clip?
 My mom didn’t think so because they would puncture a hole in the scarf.
 But it’s an interesting concept.